brainstormforce/header-footer-elementor/README.md

 ## Changelog ##
 ### 2.4.6 ###
-Improvement: Optimized codebase for improved performance and maintainability.
+Improvement: Refactored and optimized codebase for improved maintainability.

 ### 2.4.5 ###
 - Improvement: Updated Dashboard and Onboarding for Improved User Experience.